 As consumer appetite for online video continues to grow, it’s about time you started taking full advantage of this trend and share your content with the world.

-In this article, I’ll take you through a step-by-step process and show you how to build a YouTube channel you can be proud of.
+In this article, I’ll take you through a step-by-step process and show you how to build a one you can be proud of.

 In case you haven’t made the move to YouTube yet, here are a few reasons why you should: